 It’s perfectly understandable for a company to want to ensure that they’re not taking part of criminal activities, but the solution to this age old problem isn’t to invade everyone’s privacy by cataloguing their every purchase, trade and transfer and cross referencing it against secret databases of “bad” addresses.
 Doing so is just as silly as strip searching every person that drives through your toll road.

 How Chain Analysis Works

-Chain Analysis firms work at a basic level by combining the open details of the Bitcoin Blockchain together with more proprietary and secret information they get from law enforcement, governments, Crypto Exchanges, merchant service providers and their own databases of known mixing services and historically meaningful addresses that they track.
+Chain Analysis firms work at a basic level by combining the open details of the Bitcoin Blockchain together with more proprietary and secret information they get from law enforcement, governments, Crypto Exchanges, merchant service providers and their own databases of known Bitcoin Mixer services and historically meaningful addresses that they track.

 For example they may trace a new bitcoin transaction tagged in a ransomware crime that goes through a mixing service, through many other wallets, into an exchange and then help law enforcement to understand this process and what it ultimately means for their investigation.

 CipherBlade collaborates with the FBI on a nearly daily basis, and holds regular discussions with varied law enforcement and regulatory entitiesCipherBlade